amzn/amzn-drivers/kernel/linux/ena/README.rst

 When predictable network naming is enabled, Linux might change the device name and affect the network configuration.
-This can lead to a lost of network on boot.
+This can lead to a loss of network on boot.
 To disable this feature add :code:`net.ifnames=0` to the kernel boot params.